 Work became a living nightmare for Lokhova, and the office atmosphere had a “seriously detrimental effect on [her] health.”
 According to her, the situation also triggered “chronic and long-term symptoms” that drove her to “mental collapse”.

-But instead of letting her detractors get the better of her, Lokhova fought back via a legal action.
+But instead of letting detractors get the better of her, Lokhova fought back with a legal action.

 The Central London Employment Tribunal Weighs In On Lokhova’s Professional Defamation Case